 This post created a small ruckus on my facebook yoga feed, with people vehemently agreeing and disagreeing.
-For some people there was no denying that contemporary yoga (as appropriated by the fitness, health and beauty industry) is a far cry from what the ancient yoga sages had intended.
-Others felt that chalking it up to “theft by the west” didn’t take into account that yoga was a gift – evangelized to us by eastern teachers who arrived on our shores at the turn of the century.
+For some people, there was no denying that contemporary yoga (as appropriated by the fitness, health and beauty industry) is a far cry from what the ancient yoga sages had intended.
+Others felt that chalking it up to “theft by the west” didn’t take into account that yoga was a gift – evangelised to us by Eastern teachers who arrived on our shores at the turn of the century.
 And so obviously, the issue is complex, resisting black and white categorizations.

 These yogis did not come just to offer fitness routines or methods of self-development, but to awaken us to the great wisdom of their spiritual traditions.
 They came as Carol Horton writes to transform an “esoteric discipline that could only be learned through a guru-disciple relationship into a spiritual technology available to all.”

-But it seems to me that we’ve embraced only the physical and psychological aspects of this discipline and minimized the spiritual – repackaging it into a sanitized “yoga speak” of mindfulness and self actualization.
+But it seems to me that we’ve embraced only the physical and psychological aspects of this discipline and minimised the spiritual – repackaging it into a sanitised “yoga speak” of mindfulness and self-actualization.
 And we’ve come to regard many of the mystical fundamentals of yoga – such as the omniscient nature of pure consciousness – as magical thinking.

 I leave the final words to Andrea MacDonald.